 Lanier’s suit claims that “by contesting Ms. Lanier’s claim of lineage, Harvard is shamelessly capitalizing on the intentional damage done to black Americans’ genealogy by a century’s worth of policies that forcibly separated families, erased slaves’ family names, withheld birth and death records, and criminalized literacy.”

 “How ironic it is to know that the black African chosen by a scientist to be the symbol of ignorance and racial inferiority was truly an educated and self-taught man,” Lanier told The Day.
-According to her family’s verbal history, Renty taught himself to read, and taught other slaves using a book called the Blue Back Webster.
+According to her family’s verbal history, Renty taught himself to read, and taught other enslaved people using a book called the Blue Back Webster.
 “My goal is to correct history and to share with all that … Renty was an educated and exceptional person.”

 “Papa Renty was a proud and kind man who, like so many enslaved men, women, and children endured years of unimaginable horrors,” Lanier told the Boston Globe.
 “Harvard’s refusal to honor our family’s history by acknowledging our lineage and its own shameful past is an insult to Papa Renty’s life and memory.”